VishnuSanal/Quotes/README.md

 ## ☺ Enjoying Quotes?
 Consider Supporting!

 Please consider donating a small amount to support the development.
-It requires a lot of time and effort to develop an application keeping it free, open source & ad-free.
-Plus as a student, this helps me in my bread butter needs :D
+It requires a lot of time and effort to develop an application keeping it free, open source & ad-free. :D

 <p align="center">
   <a href="https://www.buymeacoffee.com/VishnuSanal">